monobilisim/monokit/README.md

   - Sends alarm notifications to a Slack webhook.
   - Config: `/etc/mono/rabbitmq.yaml` (optional)

-- osHealth
-  - Checks OS health, including Disk, CPU and Memory usage.
-  - Sends alarm notifications to a Slack webhook.
-  - Opens issue in Redmine if disks are above the threshold.
-  - Config: `/etc/mono/os.yaml`

-- redmine
-  - Allows you to create, update and close issues in Redmine.
-  - Has a service system that keeps track of the issue ID.
-  - Config: `/etc/mono/global.yaml`

-- alarm
-  - Sends alarm notifications to a Slack webhook.
-  - Config: `/etc/mono/global.yaml`

-- update
-  - Updates the monokit binary to the latest version.
-  - Allows you to choose the version to update with the `--version` flag.

-- migrate
-    - Migrates from a old version of Monokit to a new one in case of a breaking change.

 - lbPolicy
     - Allows you to switch between the load balancing policies on Caddy, and list current policies.
     - Config: `/etc/mono/glb-*.yaml`